 A handwriting style font can really add a personal touch to your email design.
 You can this style of font to sign off an email and give the illusion of a signature, or to make your subscribers feel extra special when inviting them to an exclusive event.

-Brush fonts are glamorous and sophisticated and work really well for headlines if you’re looking for something a bit more artistic and outside of the box.
-The right brush font can work wonders on an standard and transform it into an elegant masterpiece.
+Brush fonts are glamorous and sophisticated and work really well for headlines if you're looking for something a bit more artistic and outside of the box.
+The right brush font can work wonders on a standard design and transform it into an elegant masterpiece.

-This covers everything from festive fonts, to flower power, to artistic typography.
+This covers everything from festive font types, to flower power, to artistic typography.
 In Mail Designer 365 you can find an alternative font for practically anything.
-Here are some of our most abstract examples…
+Here are some of our most abstract examples...

 We hope you were able to take some inspiration from these font styles.
 The most important thing is that your font effectively reflects your brand and the message you are trying to communicate in your email design.
-Try some of these unique and eye-catching web fonts out in Mail Designer 365 today!
+Sign up free and try some of these unique and eye-catching web fonts out in Mail Designer 365 today!

 Until next time,